xcart/xcart-docs/_pages/kb_en/general_setup/email_notifications/index.md

 Some of the notifications are sent to both the store staff and customers, others - only to the store staff or only to customers.
 Admin notifications have an ON/OFF switch in the 'Administrator' column, customer notifications - an ON/OFF switch in the 'Customer' column, respectively.

-Each email notification is titled and has a mention that describes the purpose of the notification.
+Each email notification is identified by a title and has a mention that describes the purpose of the notification.

 ![notification_types.png]({{site.baseurl}}/attachments/ref_5QLrLCu7/notification_types.png)